 The Large Binocular Telescope Interferometer (LBTI) is a NASA-funded instrument to study exoplanetary systems.
 The LBTI is developed and operated by the University of Arizona (Principal Investigator, Phil Hinz.
 The Exoplanet Exploration Program Office at JPL provides project management oversight.
 The NExScI provides data archiving and public distribution and project science functions for NASA.

 The LBTI is located at the Large Binocular Telescope (LBT, Mount Graham, Arizona).
-It leverages the high sensitivity enabled by the LBT's two 8 m telescopes, superb wavefront quality delivered by its adaptive optics systems, low thermal background due to the adaptive secondary architecture, and high angular resolution enabled by the coherent combination of light from the two LBT telescopes (14.4 m center-to-center separation, 23 m maximum baseline).
+It leverages the high sensitivity enabled by the LBT's two 8 meter telescopes, superb wavefront quality delivered by its adaptive optics systems, low thermal background due to the adaptive secondary architecture, and high angular resolution enabled by the coherent combination of light from the two LBT telescopes (14.4 m center-to-center separation, 23 m maximum baseline).

 The LBTI operates at mid-infrared wavelengths: N-band (8-14 microns — NOMIC camera) and L/M-bands (3-5 microns — LMIRCAM camera).
 It is a versatile instrument with many modes of operation: high contrast direct imaging, coronagraphy, nulling interferometry, Fizeau interferometry, aperture masking interferometry, and spectroscopic capabilities.